JuliaMolSim/Molly.jl/docs/src/docs.md

 Molly takes a modular approach to molecular simulation.
 To run a simulation you create a [`Simulation`](@ref) object and call [`simulate!`](@ref) on it.
 The different components of the simulation can be used as defined by the package, or you can define your own versions.
-An important principle of the package is that your custom components, particularly force functions, should be easy to define and just as performant as the in-built versions.
+An important principle of the package is that your custom components, particularly force functions, should be easy to define and just as performant as the built-in versions.

 This documentation will first introduce the main features of the package with some examples, then will give details on each component of a simulation.
 For more information on specific types or functions, see the [Molly API](@ref) section or call `?function_name` in Julia.